Suggestions

 What to measure weekly

-Unique ICP accounts visiting and new accounts per week.
+Accounts visiting and new accounts per week.

-Time on site / return visits / visited key pages (pricing, demo, case studies).
+Time on site, return visits, visited key pages (pricing, demo, case studies).

-Microsite engagement (views, scroll depth, link clicks, calendar opens).
+Views, scroll depth, link clicks, calendar opens.

-Meetings booked from visited → contacted cohorts.
+From visited → contacted cohorts.

-Deliverability: bounce %, spam %, domain/inbox health.
+Bounce %, spam %, domain/inbox health.

 Guardrails & habits

-Deliverability first: verify emails, throttle sends, rotate clean subdomains.
+Deliverability first: Verify emails, throttle sends, rotate clean subdomains.

-One change at a time: isolate variables (list, angle, CTA, from-address).
+One change at a time: Isolate variables (list, angle, CTA, from-address).

-Daily triage: who visited yesterday that we should act on today?
+Daily triage: Who visited yesterday that we should act on today?

-Content refresh: rotate 3–5 micro-offers (audit, teardown, ROI calc, checklist, demo clip).
+Content refresh: Rotate 3-5 micro-offers (audit, teardown, ROI calc, checklist, demo clip).

 Fast experiments to try

-**Swap CTA to microsite vs. core site—**measure visit quality delta.
+Swap CTA to microsite vs. core site - measure visit quality delta.

-Use post-visit triggered emails/DMs within 12–24 hours referencing the page they saw.
+Email/DM within 12-24 hours referencing the page they saw.

-Run matched-audience retargeting (LI/Meta/Google) only to site visitors from outbound.
+LinkedIn/Meta/Google ads only to site visitors from outbound.

 Common pitfalls